Thanksgiving Roast Turkey Breast

 Bake at 350 degrees F. for 75 minutes, losely covered with foil.

-How To Plan How Much Turkey Per Person
+How To Plan Amount of Turkey Per Person

 This could be different for every party really.
 My crew doesn’t gobble turkey quite as much as they do all of the sides, however I still like to make sure we have enough.
 The golden rule is 1 pound per person.
 I feel like that is a bit much, but I do love leftovers.
 Some people like to offer to-go boxes with leftovers, so decide what works best for your party and go with it.
 I will say, it’s always nice to have a little extra than run short.